stelltriz/stelltriz/README.md

 I'm passionate about coding and constantly learning new technologies.
 Currently, I'm focusing on UI Design, C# and AI.
 I enjoy working on projects that push me to think creatively and solve problems efficiently.
 My goal is to create interactive, user-friendly applications that add real value.

-If you'd like to collaborate, share ideas, or check out some of my projects, feel free to explore my repositories!

 ### Languages and Tools

 <div align="left">